Here is a collection of information resources to find what food banks are near you. I hope it helps in these times of need.

 (1) Click here for an expanded version of the map.

 (2) In the expanded version, click on the magnifying glass icon to enter a postcode or place name.

-Find a Food Bank
+Find a Food Bank with The Trussell Trust

-We support a nationwide network of food banks and together we provide emergency food and support to people locked in poverty, and campaign for change to end the need for food banks in the UK.
+The Trussell Trust support a nationwide network of food banks and together we provide emergency food and support to people locked in poverty, and campaign for change to end the need for food banks in the UK.

+They said during the peak of the pandemic “We know it’s a challenging time for everyone at the moment as the coronavirus pandemic unfolds.
+Food banks are grassroots, community organisations aimed at supporting people who cannot afford the essentials in life.
 If you are in financial crisis and live in England or Wales, please call our confidential free helpline on 0808 208 2138 (open Monday to Friday, 9am–5pm, closed on public holidays).
-Visit the link below to find a local foodbank:
+Visit the link below to find a local food bank:

 As Prof Jean Ziegler who was the United Nations special rapporteur for the human right to food, the reason people go hungry in the world is not because there is not enough food but because of the economic and financial decisions that are made.
 Hunger and famine are financial instruments for making more profit and unfortunately pension and investment funds are wrapped up in the whole state of affairs.
 Read his book Betting on Famine for a truer picture of why the world is as it is:

 The Trussell Trust make regular reports on Food Poverty and Food Insecurity in the United Kingdom.
 Here are some of their highlights from their 2021 ‘State of Hunger’ report which you can download below: